Paivola-Student-Innovation-Lab/DailyCrypt/README.md

 ### Running the container

-To start the container, run `docker run -p <outer-port>:<inner-port> ghcr.io/paivola-student-innovation-lab/dailycrypt:<tag>` (remember to replace tag with your tag)
+To start the container, run `docker run -p <outer-port>:<inner-port> ghcr.io/paivola-student-innovation-lab/dailycrypt:<tag>` (remember to replace ports with your ports and tag with your tag)

 Example run script: `docker run --name dailycrypt -p 3000:80 ghcr.io/paivola-student-innovation-lab/dailycrypt:latest`

 ### Using the app

-Go to https://localhost:<outer-port> and DailyCrypt should be running there.
+Go to `https://localhost:<outer-port>` (replace outer-port with your outer port) and DailyCrypt should be running there.

 ## Installation from source